 Mastering Agile and becoming a great Scrum Master is a never-ending quest.
 It is a path of continuous improvement, a journey toward constantly experimenting and acquiring new skills, making new experiences and learning new things.

-Talking with a buddy (as more sr Scrum Master of a peer) can help you become aware of your strengths and identify areas of potential improvement.
+Talking with a buddy (as a more sr Scrum Master or a peer) can help you become aware of your strengths and identify areas of potential improvement.
 This can lead to identifying improvement actions.
 Feedback can be collected to track progress.

 You find the kit here with the instruction: The Scrum Master Self-Assessment Kit